• AI games work best as creative tools, not passive entertainment. The best options let kids build, create, and problem-solve

 Cost: Free tier with limits.
 Premium starts at $9.99/month.

-Suno lets kids type a description and get a complete song with vocals in about 60 seconds.
+Suno lets you type a description and get a complete song with vocals in about 60 seconds.
 It's not technically a "game," but every kid I've introduced it to treats it like one.

 The game element: Can you make the silliest song?
 The catchiest chorus?
 A song about your teacher that's actually funny?
 Kids compete with themselves (and each other) to create increasingly creative results.